yzhai64/fh-agents-course/units/en/unit2/smolagents/why_use_smolagents.md

 ## When to use smolagents

-All the previously mentioned functionality is available in `smolagents`.
-So the question becomes: when should we use smolagents instead of other possible frameworks?
+We've these advantages in mind, when should we use smolagents over other frameworks?

 You may choose smolagents if:
 - You prioritize a lightweight and minimal solution.